razinlab/LoanStatusClassifier/README.md

 - Jupyter Notebook (in Colab)

 ## Results
-Achieved ~88% with logistic and SGD classifiers.
+Achieved ~88% accuracy with logistic and SGD classifiers.
 A boosted decision tree classifier performed the best being rougly ~5% more accurate than linear classifiers.

 ## Next Steps
 Some possible next steps for a more comprehensive solution are: